River Murray flows

 Latest news and updates

-The flow at the South Australian border is approximately 8 GL/day and is expected to remain at approximately 8 GL/day by next Friday, depending on river operations.
+The flow at the South Australian border is approximately 8.5 GL/day and is expected to remain at 8.5 GL/day, depending on river operations.

-The flow over Lock 1 is currently approximately 7 GL/day but it is expected to decrease to 6.5 GL/day by next Friday.
+The flow over Lock 1 this Friday will be approximately 6 GL/day and is expected to remain at approximately 6 GL/day by next Friday.

 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.